velletti/allplan_ke_search_extended/Documentation/Readme.md

 3. Add a new entry to **CustomIndexerHook**
 4. Create a new Indexer inside Classes/Indexer/.
 Extend from **IndexerBase** and implement **IndexerInterface**
 5. Add some cleanup in **CleanupHook**, if needed
+6. Add the indexer to Resources/Private/Templates/BackendModule/LastIndexingReport.html for backend report

 **Footnotes**:\
 <sup>1</sup>sys_folder for the index entries:\